"A stereotype-smashing glimpse into the soul of the South seas" (Wired Magazine)

 Musicians and dancers from Samoa, Tokelau, Cook Islands and New Zealand Maori, under the inspired leadership of Opetaia Foa'i, create a unique sound that combines log drums with electric guitar, Polynesian dance with drum kit and bass, infusing modern rock sensibilities with the rhythms of the Pacific.
 They have been wowing international audiences since 1997.

 Disney Animation Studios just announced that Opetaia Foa'i, Te Vaka's founder and leader, is part of the musical team creating the soundtrack for the new animated feature Moana, scheduled for November 2016 release.
 Tony-winner Lin-Manuel Miranda and Grammy-winning composer Mark Mancina (“Tarzan” “The Lion King”) are working together to help tell the tale of a spirited Pacific Islander teenager who sets out to prove herself a master wayfinder.
+In 2018, Opetaia Foa'i was nominated for a Grammy for Best Compilation Soundtrack for Moana.

 Keeping the integrity of their ancient culture as they bring it into the modern age, Te Vaka songs address contemporary issues of cultural and environmental preservation.